MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 "r = \\#\\{\\tilde{\\theta} \< \\tilde{\\theta}^\\prime_n\\}").
 This
 should give us a uniform distribution.
 This is **simulation-based calibration** (SBC).
 It should be obvious when there are problems.

+  - Parameter Recovery

+> “Parameter recovery is an additional calibration that you might
+> require of a model as there are no general guarantees of posterior
+> behavior in Bayesian inference.
+That said, non- or weak-
+> identifiability can manifest in especially poor calibrations.”
+> -Michael Betancourt

 ### Calibrate the Model with Real Data and Evaluate